On Your Wellness Journey?

 - Complete Blood Count Pregnancy Test

 - Thyroid Function Tests

 - Hormone Tests (To assure normal levels of progesterone, androgen, and prolactin)

-In addition our practitioner will also look for signs of infection, cancerous or precancerous cells, and an ultrasound for pelvic or uterine problems.
+Additionally, our practitioner will look for signs of infection, cancerous or precancerous cells, and pelvic or uterine problems.
 While you may not undergo all these tests, they can all be included in a screening for abnormal vaginal bleeding.

-Here at the Women’s Health Group we’re dedicated to providing you with a personal experience, treating every patient as an individual and not a condition.
-Our providers will meet with you and put together a complete history of your bleeding patterns, and identify the potential causes.
-We will perform a series of examinations to determine the causes, which include treatment options such as:
+At the Women’s Health Group, we’re dedicated to providing you with a personal experience –treating every patient as an individual and not a condition.
+Our providers will meet with you, put together a complete history of your bleeding patterns, and identify the potential causes.
+We will also perform a series of examinations, which may include: